Trinli/ACML-2021-uplift/README.md

 # Undersampling and calibration for uplift modeling
-Code for undersampling and calibration for uplift modeling relating to the publication ... blah, blah.
+Code for undersampling and calibration for uplift modeling relating to the publication.

 1. Download data
 - http://ailab.criteo.com/criteo-uplift-prediction-dataset/